The Employment Law & HR Summit: Tri-State Region

 Performance Management in the Age of Transparency & Scrutiny

-• Aligning evaluations with pay transparency and promotion decisions
+• Aligning performance evaluations with pay transparency disclosures and compensation decisions across NY, NJ, and CT

-• Documentation practices that support disciplinary and termination actions
+• Documentation practices that support defensible decisions in promotion, discipline, and termination

 Julia Hanft